rchampeimont/transition-stories/A_Trans_Woman_Debunks_Anti-Trans_Rhetoric.md

 Also, **being intersex isn’t as rare as people think** — it affects **1.7 to 4% of the North American population** [1], which means **between 680,000 and 1.6 million people in Canada**.

 ## Conclusion
+There are still a few misconceptions I haven’t covered, like those about trans athletes.
+But I feel this article is long enough, and while trans athletes are a relatively niche topic, the issue is often used as a tool to attack all trans people’s rights.
+That said, I doubt readers of this newsletter would be misled by such flawed arguments.

 This isn’t just a scientific debate—it’s part of an ongoing cultural war aimed at erasing us from public life and stripping away our rights.
 What’s at stake here are the lives of actual trans people.